magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 * In the **Default Shipping Method** field, set default shipping method in the checkout process.
 * In the **Default Payment Method** field, set default payment method in the checkout process.
 * In the **Allow Guest Checkout** field, select "Yes" to allow checking out as a guest.
 Also, guests can create an account on the checkout page.
+* In the **Auto-redirect to One Step Checkout page** field, select "Yes" to turn this function on
 * In the **Can Show Billing Address** field, select "Yes" to allow shipping items to a different address from billing address.
 * In the **Use Auto Suggestion Technology** field, select one of the following options